 Case Study: Workspace Oasis

-Created and produced monthly coworking and wellness popups in Los Angeles.
-Shared content on different platforms one-month out (website, email newsletter, Facebook and Instagram).
-Then continued to share content weekly and daily leading up to the day of the event.
+Created and produced monthly co-working and wellness pop-ups in Los Angeles.
+Shared content on different platforms one-month out (website, email newsletters, Facebook and Instagram).
+Then, continued to share content weekly and daily leading up to the day of the event.
 Content on social media leading up to the day of the event shared the activations and offerings of the event.
-A similar strategy can be applied to product and service based promotions.
-Share content in alignment to a release of a new collection, new offering, holiday sales, or re-establish your brand story and values.
+A similar strategy can be applied to product and service-based promotions.
+Share content in alignment to a release of a new collection, a new offering, holiday sales, or re-establish your brand story and values.

 Quality vs Quantity